Contextual Bandits with Continuous Actions: Smoothing, Zooming, and Adapting: Our results in a general setup

-\begin{example}[1-dimensional interval] If $\Acal = [0,1)$ endowed with the metric $\rho(a,a') = \abr{a-a'}$ and with uniform base measure, then the rectangular kernel is precisely the $\smooth_h$ operator from before.
-This example has doubling dimension $d=1$, and so all of the results we presented in prequel follow from the general development. \end{example}
+\item[(a)] \emph{Unit interval.} Suppose action space $\Acal = [0,1]$ is endowed with base metric $\rho(a,a') \defeq \abr{a-a'}$, and the base measure is uniform over $\Acal$.
+Then the rectangular kernel \eqref{eq:rect-kernel} is precisely the $\smooth_h$ operator from~\pref{sec:defns-smooth}.
+This example satisfies properties \eqref{eq:CovMeasure} and \eqref{eq:DblMeasure} (with $d=1$) and \pref{assum:uniform} (with $\alpha = 4$, because of the edge effects).
+So, all results we presented in \pref{sec:results-smooth} and \pref{sec:results-lip} follow from the general development.

-\begin{example}[Finite metric, uniform measure] Suppose $\Acal = \{i/M : i \in [M]\}$ is a finite set of $M$ actions with identity metric $\rho(a,a') = \one\{a \ne a'\}$ and that $\base$ is the uniform distribution.
-Then with \emph{identity kernel} $Ka \mapsto a$ we recover the classical multi-armed bandit problem.
-However, with a non-degenerate metric $\rho(a,a') = \abr{a - a'}$ and the uniform kernel $K_h$, then $\bench(\Pi_{K_h})$ involves taking local averages across actions.
-In this case, we always have $\kappa = 1 / h$ and we will obtain smooth regret bounds that are independent of the number of actions $M$. \end{example}
+\item[(b)] \emph{Discretized unit interval.} Discretize the $[0,1]$ interval into $M$ actions: $\Acal \defeq \{i/M : i \in [M]\}$, with base metric/measure defined as above.
+The rectangular kernel $K_h$ takes local averages across actions.
+Kernel complexity is $\kappa = \nicefrac{1}{h}$, and we obtain bounds on smooth regret that are independent of the number of actions $M$.

-\paragraph{Non-contextual setting.} Our development generalizes the non-contextual setting, but as we will give some results for this special case, we pause to clarify the notation.
-In the non-contextual setting there is a single context $\Xcal = \{x_0\}$ and the given policy set $\Pi: \{x_0 \mapsto a : a \in \Acal\}$ is fully expressive.
-When we state results for the non-contextual version, $\Pi$ is \emph{always} assumed to be this class.

-Our upper bounds typically scale with $\log |\Pi|$ so they do not immediately yield meaningful guarantees when $|\Acal| = \infty$.
-Nevertheless we will see how to obtain meaningful results here via discretization.
+\item[(c)] \emph{Non-contextual setting.} The non-contextual setting can be embedded in ours by positing a single context $\Xcal \defeq \{x_0\}$ and policy set $\Pi: \{x_0 \mapsto a : a \in \Acal\}$.
+(When we state results for the non-contextual version, $\Pi$ is \emph{always} assumed to be this class.)
+Since our upper bounds typically scale with $\log |\Pi|$, they do not immediately yield meaningful guarantees when $|\Acal| = \infty$, but we can obtain meaningful results here via discretization.